blaize-tech/wallet-extension/test/unit/development/sample-changelog.md

 ## 2.7.0 2016-07-21

-- Added a Warning screen about storing ETH
+- Added a Warning screen about storing AC
 - Add buy Button!
 - Affilcoin now throws descriptive errors when apps try to use synchronous web3 methods.
 - Removed firefox-specific line in manifest.